Simple API Integration

 Case Study 2: E-commerce Platform – Inventory Management

-Challenge: Multi-channel e-commerce platform needed real-time inventory synchronization across 12 sales channels.
+Challenge: Multi-channel e-commerce platform needed real-time inventory synchronization across all 12 product sales channels.

-Solution: Event-driven architecture with Kafka message streaming and Redis caching.
+Solution: Event-driven construction with Kafka message streaming and, therefore, Redis caching.

 Results: